Babur: At Kabul

 Babur in armour, April–May 1507 in Kabul.
 Baburnama (1589).

-Kabul was ruled by Babur's paternal uncle Ulugh Beg II, who died leaving only an infant as heir.
-The city was then claimed by Mukin Begh, who was considered to be a usurper and was opposed by the local populace.
-In October 1504, Babur was able to cross the snowy Hindu Kush mountains and capture Kabul from the remaining Arghunids, who were forced to retreat to Kandahar.
-With this move, he gained a new kingdom, re-established his fortunes and would remain its ruler until 1526.
+Kabul was ruled by Babur's paternal uncle Ulugh Beg II, who died in 1502 leaving only an infant as heir.
+The city was then claimed by Mukim Beg of Arghun dynasty, who was considered to be a usurper and was opposed by the local populace.
+In October 1504, Babur was able to cross the snowy Hindu Kush mountains and capture Kabul from the remaining Arghun chieftains, who were forced to retreat to Kandahar.
+With this move, he gained a new kingdom, re-established his fortunes, and would remain its ruler until 1526.
 In 1505, because of the low revenue generated by his new mountain kingdom, Babur began his first expedition to India; in his memoirs, he wrote, "My desire for Hindustan had been constant.
 It was in the month of Shaban, the Sun being in Aquarius, that we rode out of Kabul for Hindustan".
 It was a brief raid across the Khyber Pass.

 In the same year, Babur united with Sultan Husayn Mirza Bayqarah of Herat, a fellow Timurid and distant relative, against their common enemy, the Uzbek Shaybani.
-However, this venture did not take place because Husayn Mirza died in 1506 and his two sons were reluctant to go to war.
+However, this venture did not take place because Husayn Mirza died in 1506, and his two sons were reluctant to go to war.
 Babur instead stayed at Herat after being invited by the two Mirza brothers.
 It was then the cultural capital of the eastern Muslim world.
 Though he was disgusted by the vices and luxuries of the city, he marvelled at the intellectual abundance there, which he stated was "filled with learned and matched men".
 He became acquainted with the work of the Chagatai poet Mir Ali Shir Nava'i, who encouraged the use of Chagatai as a literary language.
 Nava'i's proficiency with the language, which he is credited with founding, may have influenced Babur in his decision to use it for his memoirs.
-He spent two months there before being forced to leave because of diminishing resources; it later was overrun by Shaybani and the Mirzas fled.

-Babur became the only reigning ruler of the Timurid dynasty after the loss of Herat, and many princes sought refuge with him at Kabul because of Shaybani's invasion in the west.
+He spent two months there before being forced to leave because of diminishing resources; it later was overrun by Shaybani, and the Mirzas fled.
+Babur became the only reigning Timurid ruler after the loss of Herat, with the exception of surviving Uways Khan Mirza in Badakhshan, and many princes sought refuge with him at Kabul because of Shaybani's invasion in the west.